Krishnamurti's Journal: Publication history

 The book was originally published in early 1982 by Gollancz in the UK and by Harper & Row in the US.
-The UK edition, in hardcover, has a portrait photograph of Krishnamurti on the front jacket; the US paperback a front cover portrait illustration of him.
+The UK edition, in hardcover, has a portrait photograph of Krishnamurti on the jacket front; the US paperback a front cover portrait illustration of him.
 Without a table of contents, the short foreword by Lutyens is followed by the diary entries ordered and titled according to place and date.
 Copyright was held by the Krishnamurti Foundation Trust (KFT), a UK organization.
 A UK paperback version was published by Gollancz in August 1987.

 In 2003 the Krishnamurti Foundation India (Chennai) published a "2nd revised edition", while was published by the KFT in 2004.
 Both are based on the original edition; they feature still life front covers and small author photographs on the back cover.

 In January 2023 the work was republished in the extended "third, revised full-text edition" under the title The Beauty of Life (subtitled Krishnamurti's Journal.
 This edition includes the additional entries of 1981 and an edition-specific Introduction.
 Also, a table of contents listing in chronological order the places the diary was written; the front cover features a still life photograph.
 It was published in the UK and US by Watkins (an imprint of UK publisher Watkins Media) in print (hardcover) and digital media (e-book) versions, with copyright by the KFT.
 Previously, adds had originally been published in the KFT's Bulletin, a subscription-based periodical, between 1989 and 1991 as "reprint from a journal".